ssedinnn/IT-Home-Lab/Lab 03 - Active Directory User Account Management/README.md

 In the Windows Server 2022 VM, I open **Active Directory Users and Computers** and navigate to the `lab.local` domain.
 I then open the **Users** folder, right-click it, and select **New > User**.
 From there, I fill out the user's information, including their name, user logon name, and password.

+### *Step 2 - Testing New User Login*

+In the Windows 11 VM, I select **Other user** and enter the user logon name and password created in the previous step.
+Successfully logging in confirms that the new domain user account is working correctly.

 ## *Challenges*